amirjj/ejabberd-ansible/README.md

 Contents
 ========

-**ejabberd.yml** :      This is installation scrip that with running it Ejabberd will be istalled and config file will be copied.
+**ejabberd.yml** :      This is an installation script that with running it, Ejabberd will be istalled and config files will be copied.

 **templates/ejabberd.yml**:       This is Ejabberd config file that you can replace it with your customized config file.